Prabhmeetchef/foreman/README.md

 1. Create a new branch: `git checkout -b feature-name`
 2. Commit your changes: `git commit -m "Added feature"`
 3. Push and open a pull request.

-## 📜 License

-Foreman is released under the MIT License.

 ## 📧 Contact